 Deloitte & Touche LLP, independent auditors, performed an audit of the Corporation's financial statements that also included forming an opinion on management's assessment of internal controls over financial reporting as well as the effectiveness of such controls for the year ended December 31, 2005.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-The objective of their audit is the expression of an opinion on the fairness of the presentation of the Corporation's financial statements in conformity with accounting principles generally accepted in the United States of America, in all material respects, on management's assessment of the effectiveness of internal controls over financial reporting, and on the effectiveness of internal controls over financial reporting as of December 31, 2005.
+The objective of their audit is the expression of an opinion on the fairness of the presentation of the Corporation's financial statements in conformity with accounting principles generally accepted in the United States of America, in all material respects, on management's assessment of the effectiveness of internal controls over financial reporting as of December 31, 2005.